 Australian Cattle Dogs are a great breed if you have a lot of space for it to play.
 Their intelligent and alert nature also makes them great as guard dogs and dogs to have around on the farm.
 Still, this is not the best breed for everyone.

 You should not select an Australian Cattle Dog if you have other animals in your home already.
-You should also opt for a different breed if you don’t have a lot of time to dedicate towards training or exercise.
+You should also opt for a different breed if you don’t have a lot of time to dedicate to training or exercise.
 City dwellers should especially avoid this breed.

 So long as you have enough time and space to dedicate to an Australian Cattle Dog, you’ll be more than happy with this breed.
 Its intelligent and loyal nature makes it a favorite among many.